sourceduty/Image_Contest/README.md

 Once both images are created, Image Contest compares and analyzes them to determine a winner based on creativity, relevance, and visual appeal.
 Each image is rated from 1 to 5 stars using the ⭐ emoji to reflect its quality.
 The contest can be replayed up to three times, offering users multiple opportunities to refine their prompts and enjoy different outcomes.
 This format ensures a dynamic and enjoyable experience for users, blending creativity with AI technology.

 #

+> Alex: "*Uniquely competing directly with AI using a custom GPT in an image prompt contest.*"

+#
 ### Related Links

 [ChatGPT](https://github.com/sourceduty/ChatGPT)